jmlovitsch/DialogEDU_screening/README.md

 To sample these request enter your developer tools in chome.
 Navigate to the console and create a fetch request.
 There are no required headers.

+PAGINATION:
+To access pagination include ?page="insert number", ?per_page="insert number" with either localhost:3000/comments || localhost:3000/articles

+e.g. localhost:3000/comments?page=5&per_page=3 => this will return page five with each page having 3 items( i.e. items 13,14,15)

+localhost:3000/articles?page=5&per_page=1&?search=porro => this will return page 5 with one article on each page filtered by the search results "porro".

 TESTS:

 To run behavior driven development tests execute "rails test" in the command line.